Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • Charging loss, which always occurs with power banks

-This is how you make a realistic estimate
+Here’s how to make a realistic estimate

-• Assume a smartphone battery of approximately 4000 to 5000 mAh
+• Assume a smartphone battery of about 4000 to 5000 mAh

 • With 20000 mAh you can expect multiple full charges in many situations